-- How to Stop Website Tracking in Firefox
+- How to suspend individual tabs in Chrome or Firefox

-- Google Chrome Beta and Stable Channel Update
+- Google Chrome Beta Channel Update

 - Google Chrome Dev Channel Update